 As the name implies, burning mouth syndrome causes a burning or scalding sensation in the mouth that can be very painful.
 These symptoms can occur in one part of the mouth or all over the mouth.
 It can also produce a feeling of dry mouth and a bitter or metallic taste.

-Burning mouth syndrome occurs in both women and men, especially in women who are going through menopause and beyond.
+According to the American Dental Association, burning mouth syndrome occurs in women and men, especially those who are going through menopause and beyond.

-The female hormone estrogen, which fluctuates during pregnancy, can also alter taste buds.
-Many women report a bitter or metallic taste in their mouths when they’re pregnant.
+The hormone estrogen, which fluctuates during pregnancy, can also alter taste buds.
+Many people report a bitter or metallic taste in their mouths when they’re pregnant.
 This usually resolves sometime later in the pregnancy or after giving birth.